 Assuring quality in all its aspects —semantics, grammar, stylistic and cultural accuracy, optimal format, correct terminology— is one of the pillars of localization workflows.
 In this regard, quality is not ensured by applying one single action.
-On the contrary, many factors contribute to quality, such as linguist selection, efficient use of tools and different processes of quality control.
+On the contrary, many factors contribute to quality, such as linguist selection, efficient use of tools, and different processes of quality control.

 There are certain textual materials that are highly sensitive and have a major impact on the life of people related to them.
-This is the case, for instance, of pharmaceutical and clinical protocols, clinical research, financial or medical reports.
+This is the case, for instance, with pharmaceutical and clinical protocols, clinical research, and financial or medical reports.
 When working with these documents, clients and/or Language Service Providers (LSPs) can opt for adding another quality assurance step, called back translation.
 This step can be useful in the following scenarios:

-- The content needs rigorous control, since any semantic error can have practical consequences.
+- The content needs rigorous control since any semantic error can have practical consequences.

 - Sometimes clients don’t speak nor read in the target language and want to check the accuracy of the translation by themselves.